 AI Satellite Imagery Analysis

-Ask about a place or event in plain language and get a sourced, geolocated brief that recommends which sensor to task and what changed — then confirm it on the map.
+Ask about a place or risk event in plain language and get a sourced, geolocated brief that recommends which sensor and area to image and what the imagery can show — then verify it from space on the map.
 On open Sentinel data, in the browser.

-Quick Answer: AI satellite imagery analysis uses machine reasoning to interpret Earth-observation data — turning a place or event into an explained, sourced answer instead of a raw image you decode yourself.
-Off-Nadir Delta’s Delta Agent is an AI intelligence analyst: ask it in plain language, and it reasons over live world events with GEOINT/OSINT tradecraft, reads satellite imagery, recommends which sensor (SAR or optical) and area to task, and returns a geolocated brief that shows its sources — all in the browser, on open data.
+AI satellite imagery analysis uses machine reasoning to interpret Earth-observation data — turning a place or event into an explained, sourced answer instead of a raw image you decode yourself.
+Off-Nadir Delta’s Delta Agent is an AI intelligence analyst: ask it in plain language, and it reasons over live world events with GEOINT/OSINT tradecraft, can preview a recent clear optical scene over the area, recommends which sensor (SAR or optical) and area to image, and returns a geolocated brief that shows its sources — all in the browser, on open data.

 Two kinds of AI on satellite imagery